tipenko/MorbidJS/README.md

  - At all cases use M(selector) to get access to logic and components.
 Do not pass references - use selectors.
 Single responsibility is not messed up: frontend is responsible for frontend, all fair;
  - At any cost, store boolean and other states in class name, attribute, through child-relationship or in any css-addressable form.
 Css will adjust appearance, Morbid will adjust behaviour respectfully;
  - In method's body extract as much as you can to methods.
 Using if(this.hasOneSelected)?
 Extract {} clause to separate method with a good name and override it in same rule with .has-one-selected in selector.
  - An object's behaviour is subject to change in the middle of a method, and it's fun.
 Don't like it?
 There's React for you, go away.
+Don't forget your webpack and babel.
+We don't need them here.